weimutter6688/user-info/README.md

         sudo systemctl restart nginx
         ```

-Now, your frontend should be accessible directly (e.g., `http://your_domain.com:3000` if not proxied) or via Nginx, and backend requests to `/api` should be routed by Nginx to the FastAPI application running via Gunicorn/systemd.
+Now, your frontend should be accessible directly or via Nginx, and backend requests to `/api` should be routed by Nginx to the FastAPI application running via Gunicorn/systemd on the configured port.